COM8/tum-ui/README.md

 ```

 ## Flatpak
-The tum-ui can be built and installed using Flatpak.
+The TUM-UI can be built and installed using Flatpak.

 ### Requirements
 #### Fedora